Counting rational points on smooth quartic and quintic surfaces: Proof of Theorem

-If $g(C)=1$, then either $\tilde{C}(K)=\emptyset$ or $\tilde{C}$ is an elliptic curve.
+If $g(\tilde{C})=1$, then either $\tilde{C}(K)=\emptyset$ or $\tilde{C}$ is an elliptic curve.
 In the first case, there is nothing to do.
 Suppose that we are in the second case.
-We will use the following result:
+We will use \cite[Proposition 1.4]{glas-hochfilzer}, which we restate here:

-\begin{lemma} For any smooth plane cubic curve $C$, we have $N_C(B)\ll_K (\log B)^{1+\rho(\tilde{C})/2}$. \end{lemma} \begin{proof} It suffices to adapt the proof of \cite[Proposition 2]{hb-testa} to the case of number fields.
-The only important difference is that we use Merel's bound for the torsion of elliptic curves over number fields (\cite{merel}) instead of Mazur's bound for the torsion of elliptic curves over $\Q$ (\cite{mazur}). \end{proof}